ChocolateAceCream/geo/README.md

 Setup rspec with mongoid-rspec gem and mongoid is straightforward.
 Only thing I noticed is that rspec is using ruby 2.7 right now.

 Pretty much setup everything today, let's call it a night

+## 2024-08-16
+Plan for today
+- [x] geolocation api endpoint (get, post, delete)
+- [x] testing and test data preparation
+- [ ] documentation
+- [ ] docker

+I don't plan to implement auth, that's something api gateway should do.

+After writing go for years and switch back to ruby, I now appreciate how go handle errors.
+The way go handle errors forced developers to think ahead of the logic implementation and deal with error first.

+Back to the system design.
+I think a tricky question I faced right now is how to deal with ip and hostname.
+There might be a chance that different hostname (like sub domain) may point to the same ip address.
+I have two options to handle this situation:
+1. use an array to hold all hostname that point to that ip address.
+However, I need to be careful when add new record with hostname, I will need to remove that hostname from any existing record's hostname array first (if ip is not the same).
+2. add a new field 'host', which can either be ip or hostname.
+First approach will save storage space but add computation overhead, second one is versa vice

+I will go with second approach for now, since it's logic is more straightforward.

+After setup some test cases and endpoints, the project functionality almost done!

+Gonna finish the document and deployment tomorrow.
+After all, it's Friday night!